Viroqua Food Co+op Microlending Initiative

-The VFC P6 Microlending Committee is pleased to announce that applications for our 2017 P6 Microlending Initiative are now available on our website.
-We invite any local farm or business selling food or products to VFC or at the Viroqua Farmers Market to apply for a one-year no-interest loan of up to $3,500.
-Through the VFC P6 Microlending Initiative, VFC aims to strengthen small, local farmers and producers that are part of our local food system.
+The VFC Microlending Committee invites any local farm or business selling food or products at a local farmers market or directly to the VFC to apply for a one-year no-interest loan of up to $3,500.
+Through the VFC Microlending Initiative, VFC aims to strengthen small, local farmers and producers that are part of our local food system.

-Announcement: The VFC P6 Microlending Initiative Committee (includes VFC staff and Board members) will review applications in late January 2017 and announce the recipient(s) in the 2017 Spring Pea Soup.
+The VFC Microlending Initiative Committee (includes VFC Staff and Board of Directors) will review applications in early February 2022 and announce the recipient(s) in the March 2022 Newsletter.

-Types of projects that are funded by the VFC P6 Microlending Initiative are the ones that:
+Types of projects funded by the VFC Microlending Initiative are the ones that: